elenirotsides/Trivia-Bot/README.md

 ## What is Trivia Bot?

 Trivia Bot is a fun, fully functional, and verified Discord bot that serves the purpose of satisfying your Trivia craving!
 There are many different modes of Trivia that you can play, either by yourself or with others in your Discord Server.
-We've made use of the Open Trivia Database API for the trivia questions that we use in the game, so shout out to them for the really cool API!
+The bot uses the Open Trivia Database API for the trivia questions that are used in the game, so shout out to them for the really cool API!
 You can find out more about that [here](https://opentdb.com/).

 ## Add to your server